SparkPost/support-docs/support/getting-started/engagement-tracking.md

 ## REST Transmissions with Engagement Tracking
 Transmissions sent via the SparkPost Transmissions API have engagement tracking on by default for all customers.
 This includes a top open pixel, bottom open pixel, and click tracking on all links within the email content.
 These options can be configured via [Transmissions API](https://developers.sparkpost.com/api/transmissions/) level options.
 For example, if you wish to use open tracking, but not click tracking, you can set the following options in your JSON payload for a REST transmission

 SparkPost templates also have the option to set open and click tracking so that different templates can have a different configuration if desired.
 These options are identical to the Transmissions level options, although stored at the template level.
-You can view that documetion [here](https://developers.sparkpost.com/api/templates/#header-template-object).
+You can view that documentation [here](https://developers.sparkpost.com/api/templates/#header-template-object).
 Even when using a stored template with specific engagement options set, they can still be overriden at the Transmissions API level.

 > **Note:** The `open_tracking` option is not required to be set in the example below, as it defaults to `true`.
 It is set explicitly for this example.